 Plus, crucially for this guide, they can also give you a whole new menu of TV and sport that you just can't access where you are.

 How to live stream sport with a VPN

 So the big annual event in your favorite sport is happening now, but there's no coverage where you live.
 Bummer.
 Well you can pretty much guarantee that somewhere in the world, somebody is showing it

 Or maybe the coverage is only on cable or a subscription service, but you're doing everything you legally can not to have to cough up for a pricey service to watch this one solitary event.
 And you just know that there's a free live stream being shown somewhere else.

-Below is a list of a few of the most popular ongoing and future sports action that VPNs can be used to live stream.
-On each page we let you know the localised viewing options in some English-speaking countries so that you know which VPN server to choose to get watching as soon as possible:
+Below is a list of a few of the most popular ongoing and future sports action that are being streamed.
+On each page we let you know the localised viewing options in some English-speaking countries so that you know which server to choose to get watching as soon as possible: